cargo-bins/cargo-quickinstall/README.md

   - This will be done using a stateless vercel server and a sematext log dump.
 I have most of this written already.
 - [ ] A periodic task for building the most-requested packages for each OS/architecture
   - I have half an idea of how to do this, but I'm not sure how to sandbox the builds properly.
+  - Until then, I will vet requested crates manually and make sure they are uploaded to https://bintray.com/cargo-quickinstall/cargo-quickinstall

 ## Contributing